FREQUENTLY ASKED QUESTIONS

 How will religious education classes be held starting in September?

 Religious Education classes will be held in-person at the parish at the start of the Catechetical year in September.
 We will follow the Archdiocese of Miami with regards to the guidelines that will be in place.
+There will be no online/virtual option offered.

 What is the tuition associated with religious education classes?